cmu-hgc-mac/HGC_DB_postgres/documentation/pg_hba_documentation.md

 # Find path to pg_hba.conf and edit
 1. In command prompt: `psql -U postgres -c 'SHOW config_file'` in Mac/Linux.
 For Windows, do the same in Powershell as Administrator.
-2. Enter postrges password when `Password for user postgres` is prompted.
+2. Enter postrges password when prompted.
 3. Note the global path to `postgresql.conf` file.
 The `pg_hba.conf` can be found in the same directory.
 4. `sudo nano /[global_path_to_conf]/pg_hba.conf` to open and edit in Mac/Linux. <br />
 (In Windows, open as Administrator with `notepad /[global_path_to_conf]/pg_hba.conf`)